 This year’s show is taking place at a brand-new location at One Herald Plaza on Biscayne Bay between the Venetian and MacArthur causeways.
 Set just to the north of downtown Miami, this handy new location next to Sea Island Marina is well connected to major interstates making access even easier for visitors.
 The site is also closer to Island Gardens Deep Harbor on Watson Island where the largest yachts attending the show are on display as part of Super Yacht Miami.

 New for this year is the addition of 3,500 more parking spaces in close proximity to the main venues.
 Valet parking will be available at Las Olas Marina to make your visit as easy as possible and can be booked online for $60.
 The show organizers are also encouraging visitors to take advantage of the Brightline train running from Fort Lauderdale and West Palm Beach by offering 25% off during the show.
 For those planning to visit both boat shows, there will be shuttle transportation linking each site making it easy to get around.

+If you’re planning to stay in Miami for longer or if you’re bringing the family along, there’s plenty to keep everyone entertained.
+Art enthusiasts will love the colorful Wynwood Arts District just to the north of downtown and the Pérez Art Museum Miami which was designed by Pritzker Prize-winning architects Herzog & de Meuron.
 If you’d rather indulge in some fine dining and retail therapy, Miami will leave you spoilt for choice.
 The Bal Harbour shopping district offers a gorgeous tropical garden setting for chic boutiques like Chanel, Gucci, Oscar de la Renta, and Prada.
 Then kick back with sublime cocktails, panoramic sea views and delicious seasonal dishes in Area 31 which is the perfect spot to take in Miami’s dynamic nightlife.